Should I become a travel CRNA? Pay, contracts, and what most CRNAs don't tell you

 Travel CRNA work sits in a different labor market from travel RN work.
-The volume is lower, the contracts are more specialized, the supervision landscape varies sharply by state, and the financial structure — particularly the tax home situation — can dramatically change whether the quoted pay rate actually represents a financial upgrade over a competitive permanent offer.
+The volume is lower, the contracts are more specialized, the supervision landscape varies sharply by state, and the financial structure – particularly the tax home situation – can dramatically change whether the quoted pay rate represents a real financial upgrade over a competitive permanent offer.

 This guide is for practicing CRNAs and CRNA students in the final stretch who are evaluating whether travel work makes sense as a primary career strategy, a supplement to permanent employment, or a bridge between positions.